 Here is what I have improved after a two months of training doing standard pull-ups:

-Give it a go and see how you get one, and one day you may be like this!
+Give it a go and see how you get on!

 For this article I used Pullupszone to show the different methods of doing a pullup.